Skip to content

 More about soccer in Naranja

+Youth soccer registration fees in Naranja and the surrounding Miami-Dade County area typically range from $150 to $350 per season for recreational programs and $500 to $2000 for competitive clubs and academies.
 Additional costs usually include uniforms ($50 to $150), tournament fees ($50 to $200 per tournament), and basic equipment like cleats, shin guards, and a ball ($50 to $100).
 Some clubs offer sibling discounts, early bird pricing, and payment plans to help families manage costs.

 If your child is new to soccer, look for recreational programs in Naranja before jumping into competitive leagues.
 Most clubs offer both tracks.